-ApiAfrique is a social business started focused on zero waste.
+ApiAfrique is a social business focused on zero waste.

 In 2010, Marina Gning and Jeanne-Aurélie Delaunay created ApiNapi.
 After 10 years working in the cinema industry, they wanted to raise awareness about washable nappies and natural care products for babies.
 They opened their shop in Paris.

 Two years later, Marianne Varale stepped into their shop.
 Former cinema costume designer, she also designed washable hygiene products.
 They got on right away!
-Marianne joins the team and started developing prototypes.
+Marianne joined the team and started developing prototypes.

 For several years, Marina travelled to Senegal with her husband, Abdoulaye.
 She quickly realized that the products she sold in France were very well suited to Senegal.
 ApiAfrique was born.